 - A Nursing Associate programme usually takes two years to complete via an apprenticeship framework.

 - Theory hours and practice hours will need to be evidenced

 - Salary costs throughout the duration of the two-year period will need to be met by the employing practice.

-- The starting salary for trainee Nursing Associates is recommended to be commensurate with Agenda for Change band 3, progressing on qualification.
+- The starting salary for trainee Nursing Associates is recommended to be commensurate with Agenda for Change band 3, progressing on qualification to a band 4.